To find suitable accommodation for birders, close to birding sites have a look at the accommodation of our Members by

 Photographic Competition Spring 2017

-The subject for the next competition is “Raptors, that can be found in Andalucia”.
-The best entry will cover the frontpage of our Summer edition (be careful we need a photograph in the right size A4).
+The subject for the next competition is “A Wader or Waders, that can be found in Andalucia”.
+The best entry will cover the front page of our Spring edition (be careful we need a photograph in the right size A4).

 The entries will be judged by a panel of experienced wildlife photographers and naturalists who will also make general comments on the photographs submitted and give tips for improvement.

-As you might have noticed the winner of our Spring Photographic Competition is covering the front page of this magazine.
+As you might have noticed the winner of our Winter Photographic Competition is covering the front page of this magazine.
 We think that it is nice to use photographs taken by Members.
 For the results please follow the link "Results of ABS photographic competition"

 The entries will be scored under three categories: